In storm-struck Texas, Biden’s personal touch is muted by the pandemic

 Later, Biden also toured a mass vaccination center at NRG Stadium, where the Houston Texans football team plays.
 The center opened Tuesday and can vaccinate up to 6,000 people a day, a prelude to mass vaccination sites in other cities, including two in Texas.

 The day’s events unfolded as the nation is about to enter its second socially distanced year.
-Biden’s team said he was eager to come to Texas and conceded that he had missed regular interactions with constituents.
+Biden’s team said he was eager to come to Texas and conceded that he missed regular interactions with constituents.

 Before the pandemic, Biden was known to linger for hours after campaign events, conversing with people who had come to see him.
 He sometimes collected their phone numbers or offered his own contact information, particularly if they had connected over a story of loss.